dlech/gisharp/tools/CodeGen/Docs/fixup-file-format.rst

 ``gs:custom-constructor``
     Description
-        Specifies that the constructor should not be automatically generated.
+        Specifies that a constructor should not be automatically generated.
+This is similar to ``gs:pinvoke-only`` but still generates a static method that the constructor can call.
+    Values
+        ``1`` (true), ``0`` (false)

+``gs:custom-default-constructor``
+    Description
+        Prevents generation of the default constructor so that a custom implementation can be used instead.
     Values
         ``1`` (true), ``0`` (false)